Top tips for binocular stargazing | EarthSky.org

 You also need to know where to look.
 Many people start with a planisphere as they begin their journey making friends with the stars.

 2. Start with a small, easy-to-use size.
 Don’t buy a huge pair of binoculars to start with!
-Unless you mount them on a tripod, they’ll shake and make your view of the heavens shakey, too.
+Unless you mount them on a tripod, they’ll shake and make your view of the heavens shaky, too.
 The video above – from ExpertVillage – does a good job summing up what you want.
-And in case you don’t want to watch the video, the answer is that 7X50 binoculars are optimum for budding astronomers.
+And in case you don’t want to watch the video, the answer is that 7×50 binoculars are optimum for budding astronomers.
 You can see a lot, and you can hold them steadily enough that jitters don’t spoil your view of the sky.
 Plus they’re very useful for daylight pursuits, like birdwatching.
-If 7X50s are too big for you – or if you want binoculars for a child – try 7X35s.
+If 7x50s are too big for you – or if you want binoculars for a child – try 7x35s.

 Read Sky & Telescope’s article on how to buy your first pair of binoculars

 3. First, view the moon with binoculars.
 When you start to stargaze, you’ll want to watch the phase of the moon carefully.
 If you want to see deep-sky objects inside our Milky Way galaxy – or outside the galaxy – you’ll want to avoid the moon.
-But the moon itself is a perfect target for beginning astronomers, armed with binoculars.
+But the moon itself is a perfect target for beginning astronomers armed with binoculars.
 Hint: the best time to observe the moon is in twilight.
 Then the glare of the moon is not so great, and you’ll see more detail.

 Click here to understand more about the moon’s phases.